Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: The Late Stage

-We now show that, for a given problem instance $(\lambda, \pmb{\mu})$ (and therefore fixed $\epsilon$), the regret under Q-ThS scales as $O\left( \mathrm{poly}(\log t)/t \right)$.
-We state the most general form of the asymptotic upper bound in theorem~\ref{thm:ucb-best-match}.
-A slightly weaker version of the result is given in corollary~\ref{cor:thm:ucb-best-match}.
-This corollary is useful to understand the dependence of the upper bound on the load $\epsilon$ and the number of servers $K$.
+For a given problem instance $(\pmb{\lambda}, \pmb{\mu})$ (and therefore fixed $\pmb{\epsilon}$), we can show that the regret under Q-UCB and Q-ThS scale as $O\left( \mathrm{poly}(\log t)/t \right)$.
+We state our asymptotic upper bound in the case of a single queue in Proposition~\ref{cor:thm:ucb-best-match}; this is a special case of Corollary~\ref{cor:thm:ucb-best-match-multiq} in Section \ref{subsubsec:alg-multiq}, which holds for a more general setting with multiple queues.